eharshit/SEM7/README.md

 *   **Notice:** Stores must display clear signage informing customers that video analytics are in use.

 ### Case Study 3: Healthcare Patient Monitoring System
+**Scenario:** A hospital wants to implement a system that automatically detects patient activity in hospital rooms (e.g., patient lying, sitting, or falling) and alerts nurses in emergencies.

 **1. Explain how object and activity detection in AWS Rekognition Video can automate this process.**
 *   Rekognition Video can detect activities and poses.
 By analyzing the geometry of the person, it can distinguish between "Sitting", "Standing", and "Lying Down" (potential fall).